 This is because, however much you may think you want to stop, the idea of never smoking again for many smokers is almost intolerable.
 You have a fear of not smoking greater than the fear of continuing to smoke that’s drummed into you by the horrible pictures and health warnings on cigarette packs and elsewhere.

 There’s also a reason for this illogical situation.
-But if you understand it – very simple! – then I promise you quitting will be easy.
+But if you understand it – very simple! – then you'll find quitting can be much easier than you think.

 But even that prospect can be an obstacle to quitting.
-One of my patients put it like this – and I promise I am not making it up:
+One of my patients put it like this:

 If these worked, no one would smoke.

-These emphasise potential difficulties, are inherently discouraging and have only a 16% to 20% success rate.
+These emphasise potential difficulties, are inherently discouraging, and have only a 16 to 20 per cent success rate.

 They usually comprise the following complicated and time-consuming steps:

-- Set a quit date, have a plan how you will deal with the dreadful ‘cravings’ (whatever these are) that you will suffer and work out how to avoid ‘triggers’ to smoke.
+- Set a quit date, have a plan how you will deal with the dreaded ‘cravings’, whatever these are, that you will suffer and work out how to avoid ‘triggers’ to smoke.

 - See your doctor or pharmacist to get nicotine patches or chewing gum to treat your nicotine addiction.
 Or try prescription drugs.
 Or nicotine products and prescription drugs.

 - E-cigarettes: don’t be misled about these as a way of stopping smoking.
-In reality they're merely an alternative way of continuing your nicotine addiction, probably indefinitely.
+They're merely an alternative way of continuing your nicotine addiction, probably indefinitely.
 Are they safe?
 Only time will tell.
 Even if they're much safer than smoking, do you really want to be addicted to nicotine for years on end?

 You’re almost defeated before you start.

-As a practising doctor I have successfully helped hundreds of smokers to quit with a simple unique method I have developed over twenty years.
+As a practising doctor I have successfully helped hundreds of smokers to quit with a unique interactive method I have developed over twenty years.